Skip to content

 Registration Period II is primarily for newly admitted students and returning former students.
 You may register on, or after, your registration date.
 Continuing students may register any day during this period.

 Registration Period II opens at midnight.
+Newly admitted students register at 8:30 a.m.
 View the current quarter’s Registration Period II dates on the Academic Calendar.

 Registration Period III